About traveling from Naples to Positano

 Most people traveling in Naples will at some point become familiar with the main train station, Napoli Centrale.
 From here, the Circumvesuviana train heads to Sorrento every half hour during the day in the high season.
 You can check our detailed guide on How to get from Naples to Sorrento by train.

 Once you reach Sorrento, you are only a short bus or ferry ride away from Positano.
-We cover both options in details below.
+We cover both options in detail below.

 Naples to Positano by bus